 For example, your dog might be hiding under the bed to avoid being picked up, which could be related to pain or fear.
 Dogs with serious phobias to noise and change could take to hiding under the bed to escape loud noises.
 Try to look for patterns that send your dog under the bed, which will help you address the issue that causing this behavior.

-If your dog only hides the bed once in a while, you might consider just letting him do it.
-Once the stress wears off, he'll come out on his own.
-If he's hiding under the bed constantly and you find the behavior troublesome, try providing a dog crate near the bed with a comfy bed inside to see if he'll adopt that as his own den.
-Add a favorite toy or one of your own shirts so he feels more comfortable and safe.
+If your dog only hides the bed once in a while, you might consider just letting them do it.
+Once the stress wears off, they'll come out on their own.
+If he or she is hiding under the bed constantly and you find the behavior troublesome, try providing a dog crate near the bed with a comfy bed inside to see if they'll adopt that as their own den.
+Add a favorite toy or one of your own shirts so the dog feels more comfortable and safe.

-If Fido is hiding under the bed because of fear, you can try "blocking" the cause as much as possible.
+If your dog is hiding under the bed because of fear, you can try "blocking" the cause as much as possible.
 For example, if he's hiding because of loud noises, try turning on the radio or TV to block out the sound.
 You can help him associate a more positive place with safety.
-Feed him certain treats when he retreats to his crate or sleeps on his bed rather than under yours.
+Feed dogs certain treats when they retreats to their crate or sleeps on their bed rather than under yours.